dumisa-sakhile/trailerbase-email/README.md

 ```

+### pnpm notes

+- This project now uses pnpm.
+A `packageManager` field is added to `package.json` and a `pnpm-lock.yaml` lockfile is included.
+- To ensure the correct pnpm version is used in CI or on another machine, use Corepack to prepare/activate the pinned version (see installation command above).

 ## Environment variables

 Create a `.env` file in the project root or provide environment variables by your chosen method.
 At minimum provide: